decentraland/whitelist-sale/README.md

 ## Bug Bounty

 A professional audit is being performed by independent contractors, but in the meantime, we invite you to review the code and provide feedback.
+The scope of the program is the logic of the WhitelistSale.sol smart contract.

 The bug bounty program runs until we deploy the smart contract on Thursday 14th, 22:00 GMT.